 FAQ about the SEEDS Apprenticeships

 I don’t live in Ireland, can I still apply?

-The SEEDS Apprenticeships will be based remotely whilst COVID19 restrictions remain in place; however, once they are lifted the successful candidates will need to be available to attend meetings and commitments in person at our Dublin City Centre office.
+Successful candidates need to be available to attend meetings and commitments in person at our Dublin City Centre office.
 For this reason, we would be looking for Ireland-based candidates within reach of, or based in, Dublin.

 I’m in a full time third-level education programme, can I still apply?